knightzf/review/leetcode/wiggleSortII/README.md

 If larger, swap with mapped index of left and increase i and left.\
 If less, swap with mapped index of right and decrease right.\
 If equal, increase i.

+7/19\
+The learned solution is easier to understand than the virtual index solution.\
+The key is to put big numbers on odd indices from left.\
+And put small numbers on even indices from right.\
+So that numbers equal median will be put to two sides of the array.